AvonleaFisher/Predicting-King-County-House-Prices-with-Multiple-Regression-Analysis/README.md

 Future analysis should explore the best predictors of the prices of homes outside of King County, as well as homes with extreme price values.
 ### For further information
-<a href ="https://info.kingcounty.gov/assessor/esales/Glossary.aspx?type=r">King County Residential Glossary of Terms</a>
+Please consult the <a href ="https://info.kingcounty.gov/assessor/esales/Glossary.aspx?type=r">King County Residential Glossary of Terms</a> for further information about the data.
+For inquiries about this project, please contact me at fisheravonlea@gmail.com or via my [LinkedIn profile](https://www.linkedin.com/in/avonlea-fisher/).